stemey/baucis-example/README.md

 The rest services are now listening on localhost:3333/

+Use [gform-admin](http://www.toobopnet/gform-admin/index.html) to browser and manage the application data

+or

 Install [gform-admin] client as described.
 Open your browser to the location described there and start administrating your mongoose data.